 23. Provide any additional comments regarding the population characteristics of inmates/residents/detainees in the facility as of the first day of the onsite portion of the audit (e.g., groups not tracked, issues with identifying certain populations).
-None Staff, Volunteers, Include all full- and part-time staff employed by the facility, rega and Contractors ardless of their level of contact with inmates/residents/detainees 24.
-Enter the total number of STAFF, including both full- and part-time staff employed by the facility as of the first day of the onsite portion of the audit: 358 25.
-Enter the total number of CONTRACTORS assigned to the facility as of the first day of the onsite portion of the audit who have contact with inmates/residents/detainees: 11 26.
-Enter the total number of VOLUNTEERS assigned to the facility as of the first day of the onsite portion of the audit who have contact with inmates/residents/detainees: 22 27.
+There were no barriers with identifying or tracking of the inmates in the specialized categories. and Contractors ordless of their level of contact with inmates/residents/detainees 24.
+Enter the total number of STAFF, including both full- and part-time staff employed by the facility as of the first day of the onsite portion of the audit: 283 25.
+Enter the total number of CONTRACTORS assigned to the facility as of the first day of the onsite portion of the audit who have contact with inmates/residents/detainees: 8 26.
+Enter the total number of VOLUNTEERS assigned to the facility as of the first day of the onsite portion of the audit who have contact with inmates/residents/detainees: 11 27.
 Provide any additional comments regarding the population characteristics of staff, volunteers, and contractors who were in the facility as of the first day of the onsite portion of the audit.
 The Auditor began conducting random and specialized staff interviews on day one of the onsite audit.
 The Auditor was provided a private space to conduct the confidential interviews.
 All staff were made available in a timely manner.
 No staff refused to be interviewed when requested by the Auditor.
 All staff interviews were conducted using the established DOJ interview protocols.
-Interv views Inmate/Resident/Detainee Interviews Random Inmate/Resident/Detainee Interviews 28.
+Interviews Inmate/Resident/Detainee Interviews Random Inmate/Resident/Detainee Interviews 28.
 Enter the total number of RANDOM INMATES/RESIDENTS/DETAINEES who were interviewed: 20 29.
-Select which characteristics you considered when you selected random inmate/resident/detainee interviewees: ☒ Age ☒ Race ☒ Ethnicity (e.g., Hispanic, Non-Hispanic) ☒ Length of time in the facility ☒ Housing assignment ☒ Gender ☐ Other (describe) ☐ None (explain) 30.
+Select which characteristics you considered when you selected random inmate/resident/detainee interviewees: Age Race Ethnicity (e.g., Hispanic, Non-Hispanic) Length of time in the facility Housing assignment Gender Other (describe) None (explain) 30.
 How did you ensure your sample of random inmate/resident/detainee interviewees was geographically diverse?
-Selected random names from the housing roster from each housing area.
-31. Were you able to conduct the minimum number of random inmate/resident/detainee interviews? ⊠ Yes □ No a.
-If no, explain why it was not possible to interview the
+Selected random names from the housing roster from each housing area 31.
+Were you able to conduct the minimum number of random inmate/resident/detainee interviews? ⊠ Yes □ No If no, explain why it was not possible to interview the minimum number of random inmate/resident/detainee interviews: N/A